Thoughts on Motherhood So Far

 I'm acutely aware that motherhood is not for everyone.
 So many of my closest friends have opted out of motherhood for intuitive, thoughtful, and very true reasons.
 For me, I knew I wanted to be a mother from a very young age.
 I'm one of those women who has always been 100% sure.

-The thing that's surprised me most (ha, there's so much that's surprised me actually, but I'll start here) is how naturally both my husband and I have gravitated towards cosleeping.
-Sure, it started because both me and my baby were repelled by the Snoo.
+The thing that's surprised me most (ha, there's so much that's surprised me actually … I could write a novel about breastfeeding alone … but I'll start here) is how naturally both my husband and I have gravitated towards cosleeping.
+Sure, it started when both my baby and I ugly cried the first time we tried the Snoo—the wildly popular, wildly expensive smart bassinet.
+Something in my hormonal, postpartum gut told me I was outsourcing the nurturing that only I could give.
+I am absolutely in support of anyone who chooses to use it.
+I know it’s been game changing for several of my close mama friends.
 My husband calls us analog people.
-But in truth, it's because we all sleep deeply together.
+But in truth, it's because we all sleep so happily and deeply together without it.

-I went through the whole "will I roll over my baby?" phase and quickly realized bears don't roll over their cubs, so why would I?
+I’m not gonna lie, I judged our close friends who chose to cosleep.
+I had the perception that it just was simply not safe.
+I went through the "will I roll over my baby?" phase and quickly realized bears don't roll over their cubs, so why would I?
+I also saw my older brother, who has always been a role model of mine, chose not to cosleep because he also felt it was unsafe.
 Of course, there's a whole protocol for safe sleeping with a baby that I take very seriously (see books below).
-But overall, his nervous system and sweet little delicate body feels so much safer curled under his mama’s arm, than a robot bassinet every will.
+However overall, my baby’s nervous system and sweet little delicate body feels so much safer curled under his mama’s arm, than a rocking digital bassinet.
+I was so open and willing to make the Snoo work for us, but it just didn’t feel right.

-And so my journey in attachment-focused, responsive, and intuitive parenting has commenced.
+And so my journey (obsession?) into attachment-focused, responsive, and intuitive parenting began.
 I draw connections between my anxious attachment style and my childhood.
 One of my first memories is of being left in my crib to cry it out.
-People think it's weird that I can remember that far back, but I can picture it as clear as day.
+People think it's hard to believe that I can remember that far back, but I can picture it as clear as day.
 I must have been a toddler because I remember standing up in my crib with my hands on the bars, crying and screaming for my parents.
 It looked and felt like prison.
-Not long after that, I had night terrors.
+Not long after that, I started getting persistent night terrors.
 Again, my beautiful, extremely loving, doting parents chose to encourage my independence so that I could fight the demons in my own bed alone.
 It was hell.

-So fast forward to today at 37 years old with my new baby.
-I will not ever be touching a cry-it-out method.
-In fact, I will not be touching a sleep training method, period.
+So fast forward to today at 37 years old with my new baby (along with many other sensitive, all too informed millennials) I will be staying clear of any semblance of cry-it-out.
+I read from some influencer on Instagram that our fears around cosleeping are ill informed projections.
+I’m not convinced that’s true, but I appreciate the perspective.
 My postpartum doula Clara, angel that she is, really heard me and understood the nature of how I wanted to parent.
 She guided me towards some incredible science-backed literature on infant sleep, and my oh my, was it eye-opening.
 It felt so aligned with my intuition and was like a warm hug in the storm of comments about how "sleep training changed my life."
 I have no doubt it's helped some families tremendously, and I understand the privilege I experience to be able to turn that away.
 It seems to me that sleep training was invented for the American work ethic.
 Why are we the only culture that insists on not sleeping with our little cubs?
-Bizarre.
+It makes me sad.
+My favorite part of parenthood so far is sleeping closely with my baby all night long.
+My husband and I also haven’t complained once about sleep because of it.

 Below are some books that brought me great comfort in the order that I read them: